vertueux/smov/LEARN.md

 ```

 ## Installing I2C
-I2C is required to control microcontrollers
+I2C is required to control microcontrollers:
 ```bash
 sudo apt install -y libi2c-dev i2c-tools
 ```

 ## Configure Ubuntu
 Make sure that both I2C and SPI are enabled by default.
-Check the file */boot/firmware/syscfg.txt* and see if you have the following lines
+Check the file */boot/firmware/syscfg.txt* and see if you have the following lines:
 ```txt
 dtparam=i2c_arm=on
 dtparam=spi=on